loochek/foxglove/README.md

-There are nothing interesting here yet
+There is nothing interesting here yet